koo6666/CleveRoidMacros/README.md

 # CleveRoid Macros
 This was originally an effort to bring the dynamic tooltip and cast sequence functionality of [CleverMacro](https://github.com/DanielAdolfsson/CleverMacro) into [Roid-Macros](https://github.com/MarcelineVQ/Roid-Macros).
 It has since expanded after some additional changes I wanted along with feedback from others.
-The majority of credit goes to the original authors.
+The majority of credit goes to the [original addon authors](#original-addons--authors).
 Still a work in progress.

 Both [SuperWoW](https://github.com/balakethelock/SuperWoW) and [Nampower](https://github.com/pepopo978/nampower) are recommended and in some cases requred.